We hope you find answers to any questions about EIC here.

 Members will be notified by email and meeting announcements if there are significant updates to the EIC Submission Guidelines during the year.

-I'll be out of town; can I submit early?
+I'll be traveling or unavailable during the submission period; can I submit early?

 Why must I send all my entries at one time?